bogiplump/Visual-Time-Capsule/README.md

     - Video recordings
     - Audio files

- - **Grouped capsules:** Special feature allowing users to create groups of capsules around a common theme
+ - **Grouped capsules:** Special feature allowing users to create groups of capsules around a common theme.

  - **Capsule goal(s):** Short text containing questions or aspirations that users can add upon capsule creation.
 Can remain hidden until the capsule times out.
-Optionally, once a user opens a capsule they can mark the goal as completed and add a short text message
+Optionally, once a user opens a capsule they can mark the goal as completed and add a short text message.

  - Capsules can be:
     - Short-term